playht/text-to-speech-api/README.md

 3. You don't have to worry about API upgrades or changes made on Google, Amazon, IBM and Microsoft.
 4. Any new voices added on these platforms are instantly available to you.

+Take a look at the [Voices reference file](Voices.md) to see a list of the available voices and languages.
+The file also contains audio samples to help you pick.

-You need to have a Play.ht account with word credit to be able to access the API.
+**Note:** You need to have a Play.ht account with word credit to be able to access the API.

 ## Overview of API